Maarten Baert's website

 ep_body_get_xvel_center(world_id, body_id)

-Returns the x velocity of the body using the origin as reference.
+Returns the x velocity of the body using the center of mass as reference.

 • world_id: The id of the world.